Gottfried Curio

-Gottfried Curio (born 2 September 1960) is a German politician for the Alternative for Germany (AfD) and since 2017 member of the Bundestag.
+Gottfried Justus Immanuel Curio (born 2 September 1960 in West Berlin) is a German politician for the Alternative for Germany (AfD) and since 2017 member of the Bundestag.
+Before that, he was teaching and a researcher as a habilitated physicist at several universities.

+Curio is the party's spokesman for home affairs.

 Life and achievements

-Curio was born 1960 in Westberlin and studied physics and mathematics at the Free University of Berlin.
+Curio was born 1960 in West-Berlin and studied physics and mathematics at the Free University of Berlin.

 Curio entered the AfD in 2014 and became after the 2016 Berlin state election member of the 'Abgeordnetenhaus' (house of delegates), the federal state diet of Berlin.

 In 2017 Curio was elected to the Bundestag, the German federal parliament.